apolinares29/pos-projecy/README.md

 ## Support

 For questions or issues, please refer to the Laravel documentation or create an issue in the repository.
-"# pos-projecy"